Xhrbes/PTCGO-Code-Checker/README.md

 - Add separate config files for mass code import/export
 - Add discord webhook functionality for possible alerts
 - Add an email scraper (Targeted for PTCGO sellers who mass receive hundreds of codes at a time)
+- Check whether or not login was successful or not (Login endpoint yields same response with successful & unsuccessful logins)
+- Add a preharvester for Captchas to increase efficiency/speed